Spring Scholarships in Scandinavia

 Topic(s): Economics, Marketing, Finance, Business

-Requirements: Open to 2025-26 Sophomores, Juniors, Seniors, and Graduate Students with at least a 3.0 GPA
+Requirements: Open to 2026-27 Sophomores, Juniors, Seniors, and Graduate Students with at least a 3.0 GPA.

 Important Notes!

-• Currently, Brittingham Viking scholars studying in Copenhagen study on exchange through UW-Madison’s International Academic Program (IAP) office.
+Currently, Brittingham Viking scholars studying in Copenhagen study on exchange through UW-Madison’s International Academic Program (IAP) office.
 Students in Helsinki study as free moving students, which means that the credits they receive in Finland are not considered in residence (unlike on IAP programs).
-This is subject to change as IAP makes changes in its own policies, so make sure you know what you need academically from your time abroad and communicate that with the selection committee as much as possible.
-Question 8 on the written application provides you space to do so.
-If needed, talk to your academic advisor before completing your application!
+Make sure you know what you need academically from your time abroad and communicate that with the selection committee as much as possible.

-• Scholarship funds are given as a lump sum upon arrival in Scandinavia.
-Scholars may be asked to pay some costs (e.g., visa fees) prior to arriving in Scandinavia but will be able to reimburse themselves after receiving scholarship funds.
-Scholars assume responsibility for additional miscellaneous study abroad expenses (e.g., entertainment, personal travels, clothing, etc.).
+Scholarship funds are deposited into the recipient’s student account.
+Scholars may be asked to pay some costs prior to arriving in Scandinavia but will be able to reimburse themselves after receiving scholarship funds.
+Scholars assume responsibility for additional study abroad expenses outside of the scholarship budget (e.g., entertainment, personal travels, clothing, etc.).

-• Commitment requires scholar availability from January through May 2026, plus a weekend in late August 2026 to attend the annual Brittingham Viking Organization Convention in Scandinavia.
+Commitment requires scholar availability from January through May 2027, plus a weekend in mid-August 2027 to attend the annual Brittingham Viking Organization Convention in Scandinavia.

-• Scholars must be planning to return to the Madison area for one full academic year after scholarship, either to study or for employment.
-We expect that returning scholars will be involved in welcoming new Scandinavian scholars to Madison in September 2026 and selecting the next group of American BVO scholars in spring 2027.
+Scholars must be planning to return to the Madison area for one full academic year after scholarship, either to study or for employment.
+We expect that returning scholars will be involved in welcoming new Scandinavian scholars to Madison in September 2027 and selecting the next group of American BVO scholars in winter 2027 and spring 2028.

 Application Instructions